 What This Act Covers

-The Arizona Uniform Disclaimer of Property Interests Act creates a unified framework for disclaiming, or refusing, property interests in Arizona.
-Before uniform disclaimer laws existed, the rules for refusing an inheritance varied depending on how the property was being transferred, whether through a will, a trust, a beneficiary designation, or intestate succession.
+The Uniform Disclaimer of Property Interests Act creates one framework for refusing any interest in or power over property.
+Before this law, the rules for refusing an inheritance varied by transfer type.
+A will, a trust, and a beneficiary form each had different steps.

 This chapter may be cited as the Arizona uniform disclaimer of property interests act.